Welcome to Global Studies

 The Major in Global Studies

-The B.A. in Global Studies is an interdisciplinary major designed for students interested in humanistic approaches to understanding past and present processes of globalization.
-Participating faculty in the departments of History, Modern Languages, English, and Philosophy conduct research in Africa, Asia, Europe, Latin America, the Middle East, and the Pacific.
+Global Studies is an interdisciplinary major designed for students interested in humanistic approaches to understanding past and present processes of globalization.
+Core faculty include of members of the history department trained in anthropology and history in addition to faculty in the departments of English and modern languages.
+Faculty conduct research in Africa, Asia, Europe, Latin America, the Middle East, and the Pacific.
 The rigorous yet flexible Global Studies curriculum combines anthropology, history, literary and cultural studies, and advanced language training in order to help students make sense of complex interactions among global processes, regional and local cultures, and societal structures.
 Global Studies majors develop a broad understanding of their prospects and responsibilities as "citizens of the world" confronting challenging contemporary problems.

 There are two required courses for the major: introduction to Global Studies and Advanced Seminar in Global Studies.
 Majors also have to select from several courses focused on theory, transnational histories, and regional/national histories and cultures.